 Uterine fibroids.
 Uterine fibroids are common noncancerous tumors of the muscular wall of the uterus, affecting as many as eight in 10 women by the age of 50.
 Fibroids more commonly affect women over age 30.
-They are also more common in African-Americans than whites.
+They are also more common in African-Americans than Caucasians.
 Overweight and obese women also have a greater risk of developing fibroids.
 Hormonal and genetic factors contribute to their growth.

 While some fibroids are very small, others grow to weigh several pounds.
 A woman may have a single fibroid or multiple fibroids.
 In addition to an enlarged uterus, symptoms of uterine fibroids may include:

 The cause of fibroids is not known, but the tumors seem to rely on estrogen to grow.
-After menopause they often shrink naturally and cause no symptoms.
+After menopause, they often shrink naturally and cause no symptoms.

-While the cause of adenomyosis is unknown, the condition usually occurs in women older than 30 who have had children.
+While the cause of adenomyosis is unknown, the condition usually occurs in women older than age 30 who have had children.
 It is more common in women who have had uterine surgery, including a cesarean section.

 In addition to uterine enlargement, symptoms may include:

-Long periods or heavy bleeding
+- Long periods or heavy bleeding

-Painful periods, which get continually worse
+- Painful periods, which get continually worse

-Pain during intercourse
+- Pain during intercourse

 Other Causes of an Enlarged Uterus

-Cancer.
 In some cases, an enlarged uterus can be a symptom of uterine cancers, including endometrial cancer (affecting the lining of the uterus) and cervical cancer (affecting the lower portion of the uterus where it joins the vagina).
 Treatment depends on the location, the extent of the cancer, and other factors.